Below we discuss exterior house colors that sell including color combinations and ideas.

 For a warmer gray with a touch of brown try: Talavera by PPG Paints

-For a dark gray try: Graphic Charcoal by Behr
+For a dark gray, try: Graphic Charcoal by Behr

 Popular Exterior House Paint Colors

 There are some great options to pick from, even without overpowering the street.
 It is also important to not pick anything too bright as it could distract people driving on the street, or it could be so noticeable that a burglar could pick that house first.
-In addition many home owner associations have rules regarding the types of paint color you can have on your home.
-Those that are too bright may be forbidden.
-Some good ways to add color without causing an issue are below.

 Light Blue

 Similar to the grays that are mentioned in the neutrals above, blue looks fantastic in coastal locations as it give a cool, beachy or rainy aesthetic to the entire exterior.
 Picking a watery light blue pairs great with gray on any stones used for the driveway, sidewalks, or even other positions on the building.
-Playing with the shutter and door colors with variations of grays and blues can elevate the appeal even further.

-For a medium blue with rich color try: Oceanside by Sherwin Williams
+For a medium blue with rich color try: Oceanside by Sherwin Williams.

-For a dark blue suggestion try: Naval by Sherwin Williams
+For a dark blue suggestion, try: Naval by Sherwin Williams

 Pale Green

 For a more forestry aesthetic choose a pale olive green, or cypress green can bring that out.
-These types of green colors often pair well with whites or light beige colors.
+These types of green colors often pair well with white or light beige colors.
 The white accent with the pale greens makes the color pop more instead of losing the green in two light colors.

 Sometimes the beige and the green blend together and cause the house to fade in the background.
 Green is great when coordinated with the shrubbery and other flowers that are planted in the area around the home.

 Paint suggestion: Back to Nature by Behr